 Promptheon is an LLM-powered system for exploring and structuring knowledge about ancient deities from Wikipedia.
 The project begins by crawling the List of Deities category page, using a Gemini-based language model to classify portal links by cultural origin or divine role.
-Each portal is then crawled to extract linked pages, which are filtered by another LLM call to retain only deity-related entries.

 This article presents a collection of mind maps that illustrate key machine learning (ML) concepts and algorithms.
 Where relevant, it highlights commonly used ML libraries, packages, classes, and functions—with a particular focus on components from the Scikit-learn library.